 Meet Cameron.
-She’s a product manager at a mid-sized tech company, tasked with the challenge of increasing usage of their mobile app.
+She’s a product manager at a mid-sized tech company, tasked with increasing usage of their mobile app.

 She knows she’ll need all hands on deck to make this happen.
-But, previously when she’s set team-wide goals like this, things have quickly fallen off-track.
+But when she’s set team-wide goals like this in the past, things have quickly fallen off track.

-Nobody has a clear understanding of what success looks like, progress isn’t closely monitored, and soon that important target slips to the back burner — before toppling off the stove entirely.
-Cameron needs things to be different this time around, and she’s heard a lot about the benefits of SMART goals for setting clear intentions and staying the course.
+Nobody has a clear understanding of what success looks like, progress isn’t closely monitored, and soon, that important objective slips to the back burner (before toppling off the stove entirely).
+This time around, Cameron plans to leverage SMART goals for setting an action plan and staying the course.

 What are SMART goals?

-SMART goals are established using a specific set of criteria that ensures your goals are attainable.
-SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+SMART (Specific, Measurable, Achievable, Relevant, and Time-Bound) goals are established using a specific set of criteria that ensures your objectives are attainable within a certain time frame.

-Now the important question: How do you actually use this acronym?
-Let’s work through each of the letters — using poor old Cameron and her product team as an example.
+So how can this acronym help with goal setting?
+Let’s work through each component, using Cameron and her team as an example.

-In order for a goal to be effective, it needs to be specific.
-That’s why the first letter of this acronym is dedicated to digging into those nitty gritty details.
+In order for a goal to be effective, it needs to be specific – don’t be afraid to dig into those nitty-gritty details.

 - Who is responsible for it?